 A Better Way

-E, S, and G refer to the Environmental, Social, and Governance standards used to measure and compare the social responsibility of corporations.
-Environmental standards, as the name suggests, include the effects of a company’s policies and practices on the global environment – water use, energy consumption, noxious gas emissions, waste creation and disposal, disruption to biodiversity.
+E, S, and G refer to the Environmental, Social, and Governance standards used to measure and compare the sustainable practices social responsibility of corporations.
+Environmental standards, as the name suggests, include the effects of a company’s sustainability policies and practices – water use, energy consumption, noxious gas emissions, waste creation and disposal, disruption to biodiversity.
 Social standards include a company’s diversity efforts, equitable treatment of employees, workplace and product safety, giving back to the community.
 Governance standards include Board of Directors independence, executive pay tied to company performance, policies governing supplier practices.
 Taken together, ESG factors measure the social responsibility of a company and are being used as an input alongside traditional financial factors to determine which companies will provide the greatest probability of generating not only positive real-world outcomes, but also superior investment returns.

 Socially Responsible Investing (SRI), may have begun 200 years ago, when the Methodists agreed not to profit at the expense of their neighbors, choosing to avoid investing with those who earned their money through alcohol, tobacco, weapons, or gambling.
 Some suggest it began earlier with Islamic finance, whose most basic principle is that trade must be based on mutual agreement and benefit, and that risk and profit are to be shared.
 During the decades of the 1960s and 1970s, Americans’ interest in improving social equity and eliminating societal evils (weapons of war, environmental disaster) led to the creation of the first socially responsible mutual funds in the 1980s.
 The growth in these assets under management and popularity of the new investing approach warranted an index to measure performance, which saw the creation of the Domini Social Index in 2003.
 In 2004, United Nations Secretary-General Kofi Annan proposed a global Responsible Investment Initiative to define best practice responsible investment by institutional investors, and in 2006 the UN PRI was officially launched.